Tom Pittman's WebLog

 One of the flicks I brought home from the library so offended me when I started to watch it, I pulled it out of the player and started the next one.
 Heavy religion (all faiths, including Darwinism and feminism) does not resemble what I read in the Bible, and it gets my hackles up, so I mostly pass these by.
 This wasn't one of those.
 I also prefer not to fill my mind with vocabulary describing sexual assault and/or fecal contamination, but ditto.
 "Chick flicks" also get skipped over -- you can usually tell, from the biggest face on the cover art: if it's female, it's a chick flick.
 "Romantic comedy" fits in there somewhere also.
 None of the above, so I brought it home.
 The heroine -- mostly a guy with a female profile and name, except she did tear up when the Bad Guy threatened her family -- was intentionally (so the director said in the "Making of" add-on) a "that could be me" character, except that it's not me.

 Mostly I was put off by the Bad Guy.
 The actor was Irish, but the director had him play an American (no Irish accent).
-America (and to a lesser degree, England) is unique amont world cultures, that we have 500 years of reading the Bible in our own language and being told to obey it.
-Besides making us the richest country in the whole world and in all history, the values that we adopted from the Bible and from pseudo-Christianity which make that wealth, they are other-centered, and everybody (at least all the Bad Guys) knows it.
+America (and to a lesser degree, England) is unique amongworld cultures, that we have 500 years of reading the Bible in our own language and being told to obey it.
+Besides making us the richest country in the whole world and in all history, the values that we adopted from the Bible and from pseudo-Christianity which make that wealth, those values are other-centered, and everybody (at least all the Bad Guys) knows it.
 Non-Christian cultures also defend their families, but they know very well "what evil lurks in the heart of man," so they protect the weaker members (read: women and children) and do not allow them out into the wicked world.
 The Bible also encourages that kind of protection, but the Feminazis threw that out, leaving us with an extreme vulnerability for the Bad Guys to exploit.
 And they do, including in this flick.
 I know it's the Real World out there, but when 2/3 of the movie focuses on that one exploit, and it is so wrong from a Biblical perspective, I'd rather not waste my energy fighting it.

 Like I said, this woman was really a guy in drag (in the story, not the actress), and she got over her tears and capitulation, and it came out OK.